• Skip to main content

 Jump to Recipe

 Old-Fashioned Peanut Butter Fudge is an easy no-bake homemade candy recipe that you will want to make part of your holiday traditions.
-Fudge is a popular sweet treat at Christmas time and making it with family or giving it as gifts is a long-standing joy I look forward to every year.
+Fudge is a popular sweet treat at Christmas time and making it with family or giving it as gifts is a long-standing joy I look forward to every year & hope you do now too.

 Ingredients to Make Peanut Butter Fudge